-4 – Calculation of House of Commons seats
+4 – Calculating the Total Number of Seats in the House of Commons

-Once the special clauses and representation rule are applied, the number of seats for each province has been determined.
-Three seats are then allocated to the territories–one for each of the Yukon, the Northwest Territories and Nunavut – to obtain the total number of House of Commons seats.
+Once the special clauses and Representation Rule are applied, the number of seats for each province has been determined.
+Three seats are then allocated to the territories–one each for Yukon, Northwest Territories, and Nunavut – to obtain the total number of seats in the House of Commons.